-The vaccine we are testing (CN54gp140) has previously been shown to be safe when given to a small number of women intravaginally.
-This study will look at giving the same potential HIV vaccine in four different combinations using three different routes – intramuscularly, intranasally and intravaginally - and in three different concentrations.
+The vaccine we tested (CN54gp140) had previously been shown to be well-tolerated when given to a small number of women intravaginally.
+This study looked at giving the same potential HIV vaccine in four different combinations using three different routes – intramuscularly, intranasally and intravaginally - and in three different concentrations.

-As well as assessing the safety of a new potential HIV vaccine we will also assess how well the vaccine stimulates the body’s immune system by testing blood in the laboratory.
+As well as assessing the safety of a new potential HIV vaccine we assessed how well the vaccine stimulated the body’s immune system by testing blood in the laboratory.

 Type of study